“It’s called parenting!”

 Those people who tell me “It’s called parenting!
 Do your job!” used to frustrate me.
 They accuse us of ‘unparenting’.
 I would think they obviously didn’t understand respectful parenting at all, because it didn’t mean NOT parenting.
 But I’ve changed my mind.
 You’re right.
 I’ll admit it.

-Respectful parents are not ‘parenting’ their children.
-We do not seek to control them and mould them into who we think they should be.
+Respectful parents are not ‘parenting’ their children in the mainstream sense.
+We do not seek to control them and mold them into who we think they should be.
 We are not trying to impose rules and techniques on them.
 We are not invested in their achievements as a measure of our success.
 Respectful parents are being just that, respectful parents.
 We are in an equal relationship with our children.
 We respect them.
 We work together.
 We accept them and support them to grow into whoever they want to be.
 We’re about relationships, not techniques.

-I wish more people would just stop ‘parenting’.
+I wish more people would concentrate on just being a parent, instead of the job of ‘parenting’.

 Want to learn more about respectful parenting, moving towards connected relationships, and working with children?
 Further reading: